Designing a Slack-Integrated Approval Workflow for Unmatched Reconciliation Items

 if abs(time.time() - float(ts)) > 300:

-raw_body = await request.body() # bytes — must be read before any JSON parsing
+raw_body = await request.body() # bytes — read before any JSON parse

 signing_secret.encode("utf-8"),